kite-sdk/kite-docs/using-kite-properties.md

 Writers open one file per partition to which they write records.
 When the writer receives a record that goes in a new partition (one for which there isn't an open file) it creates a new file in that partition.
 If the number of open files exceeds the cache size, Kite closes the file that was used least recently.

+For example, you might have an application writing a year's worth of data to year/month partitions.
+There are 12 partitions, but only 10 files open at the same time.
+The application must constantly close and open files, which slows down your writes.
+If you increase the writer cache to 12, you can have files for all 12 months open at once.

 ### parquet.block.size

 Kite passes descriptor properties to the underlying file formats.
 For example, Parquet defines `parquet.block.size`, which is approximately the amount of data that is buffered before writing a group of records (a "row group"). `parquet.block.size` defaults to 128MB.